HMS-Core/hms-ads-demo-harmonyos/JavaScript/OaidDemo/README.md

 Your phone runs HarmonyOS and has HMS Core (APK) 6.2.0.300 or later installed.

 ## Sample Code
 The JavaScript sample code provided by the identifier service of Ads Kit integrates the OAID JavaScript API to obtain the OAID from the phone running HarmonyOS.
-Before doing this, you need to integrate the HUAWEI Ads Ohos SDK.
+Before doing this, you need to integrate the Petal Ads Ohos SDK.

 index.js
 Obtain the OAID and setting of **Disable personalized ads**.